Physical IT Infrastructure & Mission-Critical MEP

 Why can't we just use the building's standard AC for our server room? +

 Standard building HVAC is designed for human comfort, not hardware.
 It introduces humidity and often shuts down on weekends or holidays.
-Servers generate massive "sensible heat" and require 24/7/365 precision cooling (CRAC units) to prevent immediate hardware failure.
+Servers generate massive sensible heat and require 24/7/365 precision cooling (CRAC units) to prevent immediate hardware failure.

 What is a pre-action dry-pipe fire system? +